anakic/querystorm-docs/New docs/Querying/SQLite.md

 ![Querying](../../Images/sql_querying.gif?v=1)

-You can query the data or modify it as you see fit.
+You can use SQL to query and modify data inside tables.
 All four SQL data operations are supported: `select`, `insert`, `update` and `delete`.

 Any changes that your commands make to Excel tables are immediately visible in Excel.